 I'm a fan of the literary and hard science ends of Science Fiction, am mildly interested in TV and films, and couldn't care less about Comics and Anime.
-I used to run SF conventions, like the Science Programme at Intersection, the 1995 Worldcon, but my enthusiasm waned.
+I occasionally run SF conventions, and their (science) programmes, most recently Loncon3 and Mancunicon.
+I was joint editor of Fancyclopedia but abandoned it because I could not stop bad practice by other editors.

-I've set up a planet designer that does all the fiddly physics calculations.
-The latter should be very useful to all those people at Contact who I've been involved with in the last few years, and the London-based Space Discussion Society I've attended for a decade.
+I've set up a planet designer (currently broken) that does all the fiddly physics calculations.
+The latter should be very useful to all those people at Contact who I've been involved over the years, and the London-based Space Discussion Society I attended for 2 decades.

-I wrote a website Fortress UK, artillery fortifications in Britain, but have folded the information into Wikipedia now
+I wrote a website Fortress UK, artillery fortifications in Britain, but have folded the information into Wikipedia now.
+I'm still keen on forts, and underground sites.

 Born a Kentish Man in Orpington, SE London, schooled at Dulwich College, I read Physics at Exeter College, Oxford.
 I came into SF fandom via OUSFG where I helped organize a small convention, Conine, and collaborated on the Bloomsbury Good Reading Guide to Science Fiction and Fantasy.
 I organized the programme for Illumination, the '92 Eastercon, and briefly ran an Electronic APA Earth calling Biscuit Barrel all while working for software house Logica

-I'm always travelling (37 countries, 29 US states) and find it very hard to sit at home on a sunny day.
+I'm always travelling (55 countries, 29 US states) and find it very hard to sit at home on a sunny day.
 I'm a more passive fan of musicals (especially Gilbert & Sullivan), gardening, history and industrial archaeology, and try to find a happy medium of hill walking and beer.
-This is remarkably easy in Colorado.
+The hill walking is much harder to do in London compared to Colorado, but the conservation volunteering (3 groups now) is fun.

 There are other John Bray's on the Web